senotype_editor

 The Senlib Database

-Senotype definitions are maintained in the Senotype library.
+Senotype definitions are maintained in the Senotype library (SenLib).
 Senotype definitions are stored in Senlib in JSON format and conform to the schema defined in the senlib GitHub repository.

 The Senotype Editor

 The Senotype Editor application allows users to manage senotype definitions in the Senlib database.
-Because the majority of the data in a senotype definition is categorical, most of the work of defining a senotype will involve the selection of values from lists.
+Because the majority of the assertions in a senotype definition involve categorical data, most of the work of defining a senotype will involve the selection of values from lists.

 With the Senotype Editor, users can: